sinmark/simple-cpp-template/README.md

 This repo started of as a copy of modern-cpp-template by Filip Dutescu.
 I stripped it down for it to be easier for someone to understand and modify.
-It is mainly focused around vcpkg, CMake, GoogleTest and Visual Studio Code.
+It is mainly focused around vcpkg, CMake, GoogleTest and Catch2.
+There is also a CMakePresets.json which makes Visual Studio Code integration seamless.

 ## Features